quintendewettinck/complexity-alignment/README.md

 ## Description

-Code for replication of the article "*Economic Complexity Alignment and Sustainable Development*"
+Code for replication of the article "*[Economic Complexity Alignment and Sustainable Development](https://arxiv.org/abs/2509.17919)*".

 The script `complexity-alignment-replication.R` uses the processed dataset `cp_df_external.parquet` to replicate the full regression analysis presented in the paper.

 ## Data

-The processed data file `cp_df_external.parquet` is available on https://zenodo.org/records/17436171.
+The processed data file `cp_df_external.parquet` can be downloaded from https://zenodo.org/records/17436171.

 ## Citation